 A window opens where you specify uncertain variables.

-Click to add the selected parameters to an uncertain variables set.
+zeta to select them.
+Click the arrow to add the selected parameters to an uncertain variables set.

 The software displays the following parameter settings:

 Nominal Value — Nominal value of the parameters as specified in the Simulink model